 Podcasts have taken off in a huge way since the term was first coined in 2004.
-The definition of a podcast was initially a combination of iPod and broadcast, but in the age of smartphones the medium has really come into its own — but what is a podcast, exactly?
+The word itself is just a portmanteau of iPod and broadcast, but in the age of smartphones the medium has really come into its own, rivaling pre-digital mediums like radio and TV.

 What is a podcast?

 A podcast is a digital audio file that you can download or stream via an internet connection on a number of devices.
 Although you can sometimes listen to them live as they are recorded, typically they are pre-recorded and edited before release.